zacharydylan/astaire/README.md

   - CAPS is normal when tapped, goes to a MACRO layer when held
   - In the main function layer, escape is triple tap ESC_GRAVE_TILD
   - Symbols outside of top row are double tap, e.g. Double tap semicolon to get a colon
-  - top row is triple tap NUMBER_SYMBOL_FUNCTION-KEY
+  - top row is triple tap NUMBER_SYMBOL_FUNCTION-KEY :boom:

 TODO: